AsteriskAmpersand/MHW_Gerardo_Fix/README.md

 # MHW_Gerardo_Fix
+Complete all special assignments before applying the fix.
+It will mess up Jho, FFXIV Kulu and Behe quests if you don't.

 Fixes the issues with Geralt not spawning if using the hub mod.
  * Save on the Research Base.
  * Make a backup of your save.